Blog

 How to Thaw Frozen Breast Milk

-When it comes time to thaw your frozen breast milk, there are a few ways you can go about it:
+When it comes time to thaw your frozen breast milk, there are a couple ways you can go about it:

-• Thaw your frozen breast milk in the fridge overnight, then you can warm it up if you want to.
+Simply place the frozen breast milk in the refrigerator for overnight thawing.
+Then, you can warm it up if you want to.

 Again, you should never use a microwave, stove top, or boiling water to thaw frozen breast milk.
-This can destroy nutrients and potentially burn your baby’s mouth.
+This can destroy nutrients and run the risk of raising the temperature to a point that could burn your baby’s mouth.

 Whenever you warm up refrigerated or frozen milk you may notice that it has separated.
 It is completely normal for the milk to separate the liquid from the fat.
 Simply shaking or swirling the milk should combine the cream with the milk before feeding.